 - 1.1 The Council's treasury management activity is underpinned by CIPFA's (Chartered Institute of Public Finance and Accountancy) Code of Practice on Treasury Management ("the Code"), and the CIPFA Prudential Code for Capital Finance in Local Authorities ("the Prudential Code").
 These require local authorities to produce annually Prudential Indicators and a Treasury Management Strategy Statement on the likely financing and investment activity.
 The Code also recommends that members are informed of treasury management activities at least twice a year. - 1.2 The Council's Treasury Management Strategy for 2021/22 was approved by this Committee at its meeting on 21 January 2021 and was subsequently approved at Full Council on 9 February 2021.
 This report sets out the Council's performance against the criteria in these reports for 2021/22. - 1.3 Treasury management is defined as: "The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 1.4 No treasury management activity is without risk; The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities focuses on their risk implications for the organisation, and any financial instruments entered into to manage these risks. - 1.5 The regulatory environment places responsibility on members for the review and scrutiny of treasury management policy and activities.
-This report is therefore important in that respect, as it provides details of the outturn position for treasury activities and highlights compliance with the Council's policies previously approved by members - 1.6 In its oversight role, this Committee considers this report and, if necessary, refers any observations to the Corporate Management Committee who will consider this report on 14 July.
+This report is therefore important in that respect, as it provides details of the outturn position for treasury activities and highlights compliance with the Council's policies previously approved by Members. - 1.6 In its oversight role, the Overview and Scrutiny Select Committee considered this report on 7 July 2022.